nileshtrivedi/nileshtrivedi/README.md

 ### Hi there 👋

 I’m an engineer - specializing in web & mobile software, with some experience in data science, hardware, blockchains and physics/mathematics.
-After my engineering & MBA, I have worked with tech startups in roles as diverse as co-founder, product management and engineering leadership for more than 15 years.
+After my engineering education & MBA, I have worked with tech startups in roles as diverse as co-founder, product management and engineering leadership for more than 15 years.

 I live in Bengaluru (India) and work for [ClearTax](https://cleartax.in/).
 I maintain a list of [my current projects](https://nilesh.trivedi.pw/now).
 My latest open-source hobby is [LearnAwesome.org](https://github.com/learn-awesome/learn).
 You can see some of my past work [here](https://nilesh.trivedi.pw/work).